 Note that this is always possible, by taking $n_w = n_x (n_x + n_u)$ and $\ten{M}_{(3)} = I_{n_w}$.
 We refer to this as the \emph{model-free basis}, since no prior structural assumptions are imposed on the dynamics.
 If we know the \emph{true modes} $A_i$ and $B_i$, we can simply select $\ten{M} = \ten{V}$.
 As such, $\ten{M}$ is used to introduce prior information into the dynamics.

-Since the sequence $v_t$ is iid, the sequence $w_t$ as defined in \cref{lem:model-eq} is iid. too.
+Since the sequence $v_t$ is i.i.d., the sequence $w_t$ as defined in \cref{lem:model-eq} is i.i.d.\ too.
 We thus omit $t$ as the distribution remains constant.
 We can then use the transformation in \cref{lem:model-eq} to find the true $W = \E[w \trans{w}]$ in terms of $V = \E[v \trans{v}]$:

-This allows translating the \emph{ground truth} dynamics to another mode tensor and will aid in validation of our method during the experiments in \cref{sec:numerical}.
+This allows translating the \emph{ground truth} dynamics to another model tensor and will aid in validation of our method during the experiments in \cref{sec:numerical}.